seokjunbing/project-agora/README.md

 ## Architecture

+We're using Django for our backend with a Postgres local database (on Heroku), and then react-redux for our frontend component.
+We have also implemented an Amazon S3 bucket for image storage related to listings.

 ## Setup
 Use setup instructions found on [django-react-redux-jwt-base boilerplate project](https://github.com/Seedstars/django-react-redux-jwt-base)

 Make sure to setup postgres on Heroku and have your buildpacks in order: